 3. Fulfill the employment 'promise'

-Effective deployment of a brand involves ‘living the promise’.
+Effective brand deployment involves ‘living the promise’.
 This applies to both customers and employees.
-Employees who see that their organisations have integrity (that is, that the leadership’s words are completely integrated with the organisation’s actions) can trust that the organisation will deliver what it promises.
-While it is vital to undertake positive actions, it is also important to announce an intention to do them beforehand.
-The alignment of communication and action creates trust and authenticity of the employer brand.
+Employees who see that their organisations have integrity (that is, that the leadership’s words are completely integrated with the organisation’s actions) can trust that the organisation will deliver on its promises.
+While it is vital to take positive actions, it is also important to announce an intention to do them beforehand.
+The alignment of communication and action creates trust and authenticity in the employer brand.

-For some staff members, the impact or standing of their employer in the wider community forms a strong source of engagement or disengagement.
-Employees who are proud of their employer are more likely to be engaged and positively representing the brand externally (to ‘say, stay and strive’).
-It is important for organisations to maintain or improve their reputation.
+For some staff members, their employer's impact or standing in the wider community is a strong source of engagement or disengagement.
+Employees who are proud of their employer are more likely to be engaged and positively represent the brand externally (to ‘say, stay and strive’).
+Organisations must maintain or improve their reputations.

 Strategic Plans can contain a number of actions that will support the fulfilment of the employment ‘promise’: